zerosicx/gpuCartoonify/README.md

 * Clone the new repository to your computer and open the project with IntelliJ.
 * Using the Git command line interface
         You will need to install a Git client yourself if you are not using the lab machines.
 In a termial on your computer, clone the assignment one repository to your computer using the command “git clone <the url you copied>”.
-        Open the pi_darts project into your Eclipse workspace.
-(File / Select the directory of 'pi_darts' ).
+        Open the project into your IntelliJ workspace.
+(File / Select the project directory ).
 * Commit your changes regularly, providing an informative commit message and using Git inside IntelliJ (Commit and Changes Tutorial: https://www.jetbrains.com/help/idea/commit-and-push-changes.html)
 * You are expected to make at least 20 commits with messages to explain what have changed.
 10 out of 60 marks are allocated for this.